-Some individuals may find it difficult to qualify for a loan.
-Banks or lenders may be unwilling to lend money to people for a variety of reasons, including
+Some individuals may find it difficult to qualify for a personal or small business loan.
+Banks or lenders may be unwilling to lend money to borrowers for a variety of reasons, including

 In some cases, illegal loans may be taken out to pay for expensive medical bills.
-If those loans are taken at an extremely high interest rate, the lender may be engaging in criminal usury.
+If those loans are taken at an extremely high-interest usury rate, the lender may be engaging in criminal usury.
 Usury often involves loans provided by organized crime.

 Possession of records of criminal usury is also a criminal offense.
 Any person who possesses or hides records of criminally usurious transactions commits possession or concealment of records of criminal usury.3